k98kurz/merkle/readme.md

 set_hash_function(lambda preimage: sha3_256(preimage).digest())
 ```

+Raises `ImplementationError` if the Callable parameter passed in does not meet
+the requirements.

 Note that calling `set_hash_function` will have no effect on any `Tree`s created
 prior.
-However, it _will_ affect any calls to `prove` on those `Tree`s or any
-calls to `Tree.verify` with proofs from those `Tree`s.
-(Both will likely break.)
+However, it _will_ affect any calls to `Tree.verify` with proofs from
-If you plan to use the library with a non-default hash function, then
+those `Tree`s.
+If you plan to use the library with a custom hash function, then
 `set_hash_function` should be called during a setup routine.

 If you want to handle multiple `Tree`s created with different hash algorithms,